First Builders

 The First Builders Podcast from The Council dives into the stories of those who go first—founders, funders, and early operators who helped build category-defining companies before they were household names.
 Hosted by General Partner Amber Illig and Partner Rachel Tsui, each episode brings a candid, practical conversation with someone who has helped shape companies before there was a playbook.

-In this episode of First Builders, hosts Amber Illig and Rachel Tsui sit down with David Apple, founder and CEO of Shark Tooth Biotech, to explore purpose-driven building, rare disease innovation, and what it really takes to start over in an entirely new industry.
+In this episode of First Builders, hosts Amber Illig and Rachel Tsui sit down with Duanni Hurd, Founder and CEO of Starlight Caregivers, to explore what it really takes to build and sustain a business in one of the most essential and human industries: caregiving.

 FOLLOW THE COUNCIL & FIRST BUILDERS